prisma-kwell/shift-checker/README.md

 # shift-checker
 Checks the status of your Shiftnrg delegate

-This script checks the status of your Shiftnrg Delegate by using shift_manager.bash When status is not "OK" it will restart your delegate.
+This script checks the status of your Shiftnrg Delegate by using shift_manager.bash.<br>
+When status is not "OK" it will restart your delegate.

-This script will also check whether your node has forked or not.
+This script will also check whether your node has forked or not.<br>
 When forked, it will stop Shift, restore to previous snapshot, and start Shift again.

-There are some echo lines in this file.
+There are some echo lines in this file.<br>
-When you redirect output to a log file in your crontab, these lines will show up.
+When you redirect output to a log file in your crontab, these lines will show up. <br>
 See section Example crontab for more information.

 Be sure to run this script after: